-DC’s new giant pandas expected to arrive at Dulles Tuesday on way to National Zoo
+DC’s new giant pandas arrive at new home at National Zoo

-Their arrival came 11-months after the National Zoo returned the wildly popular pandas Mei Xiang, Tian Tian, and their cub Xiao Qi Ji.
+Their arrival came 11-months after the National Zoo returned the wildly popular pandas Mei Xiang, Tian Tian, and their cub Xiao Qi Ji to China after negotiations with the Chinese government to extend the exchange agreement broke down.

 READ MORE: Giant pandas on their way to DC

-Their provisions for the journey include corn bread, bamboo, carrots, water, and medicine, according to the China Wildlife Conservation Association.
+Their provisions for the journey included corn bread, bamboo, carrots, water, and medicine, according to the China Wildlife Conservation Association.

-After landing, the pandas were transported to the National Zoo and will undergo an extended quarantine and acclimation period before being introduced to the public.
+The pandas will undergo an extended quarantine and acclimation period before being introduced to the public.

 READ MORE: Giant pandas returning to DC’s National Zoo